-As it’s now February, anticipation in educational technology circles in Ireland is building towards the annual conference of the Computers in Education Society of Ireland (CESI) which will be held on Saturday February 28th.
-The theme of this year’s conference is “Beyond the Horizon: Technology in Education“.
+It’s that time of year again when anticipation in educational technology circles in Ireland is building towards the annual conference of the Computers in Education Society of Ireland (CESI) which will be held on Saturday February 27th.
+The theme of this year’s conference is “Our Digital Strategy – Making IT Matter“.

-Attendees will be spoiled for choice with thirty presentations, workshops and the keynote addresses.
-This blend of presentations, workshops, vendors and networking opportunities which has proven so popular in previous years will again be a feature of this year’s conference which will be held again this year in the Galway-Mayo Institute of Technology (GMIT) campus in Galway.
+Attendees will be again spoiled for choice with a great mixture of presentations, workshops and the keynote addresses.
+This blend of presentations, workshops, vendors and networking opportunities which has proven so popular in previous years will again be a feature of this year’s conference which will be held this year in the Dublin City University (DCU).

 Registration for the Conference is now open on the CESI website.
 Tickets for the Friday night TeachMeet usually sell out in advance.
 You can register and pay for the Saturday conference/workshops and the Friday night TeachMeet through the website HERE.